Best Milk Alternative For Coffee (Non-Dairy Milk Alternatives For Coffee)

 Soy milk

 However, soy milk does have a tendency to split, especially if you're drinking a particularly acidic coffee.
+Speaking of acid coffee, my preference is low acid coffee.

 You can help this by actually using more soy milk.
 Use a large measure, and heat it slowly before pouring it into your coffee.
+You might also want to try a soy milk that has been fortified with calcium, as this can help too.

 Coconut milk

-We would argue that coconut milk has the most flavour of any of the non-dairy milk alternatives.
+Coconut milk has the most flavour of any of the non-dairy milk alternatives.

 This can make it quite polarising - some people adore the coconut flavour in their coffee, and think that it brings out interesting notes.